-I liked Netbeans because of its UI but when I discovered the “DevStyle” Eclipse plugin.
-I switched to Eclipse.
+I liked Netbeans because of its UI but when I discovered the “DevStyle” Eclipse plugin, I switched to Eclipse.
 The DevStyle plugin gives the Eclipse IDE a refreshing look.
 Netbeans UI looks pale in front of DevStyle.
 When Apache Foundation launched Netbeans 11.3.1, I re-installed Netbeans.
 According to the IDE’s changelog, improving the UI was one of the major objectives of the developers working on 11.3.1.
 NB 11.3.1 ships with FlatLaf looks and feel/theme.

-The light variant of the Flat is brilliant and eye-pleasing.
+The light variant of the Flatlaf theme is brilliant and eye-pleasing.
 I don’t like to write code in editors with a dark background.
 I won’t comment on FlatLaf dark theme.
 Eclipse provides a good user experience but the default fonts and icons don’t look great.
 The interface is cluttered with several options.
 I don’t use most of the options but other users might use them.
 Netbeans IDE’s interface is less cluttered.
 The icons on its toolbars are large.
 The IDE provides an option to change the icon size.

 Maven makes the lives of Java developers easy.
 Eclipse and Java support Maven out of the box.
 Unlike Visual Studio Code that asks you to install maven on the PC, Eclipse/Java lets you create and manage Maven projects without making you install Maven.
-The IDE’s provide a wizard tool that guides users in creating a Maven project.
+The IDEs provide a wizard tool that guides users in creating a Maven project.

 Eclipse and NetBeans provide a powerful server management tool.
-You can configure the IDEs to run the project/deploy the application archive on the web-server you’ve set up.
+You can configure the IDEs to run the project or deploy the application archive on the web-server you’ve set up.
 Eclipse supports Jboss, Tomcat, Tomee, Payara, etc. Popular web-servers such as Tomee, Wildfly, Glassfish, Payara work like a charm with Netbeans.
 The two IDEs can automatically deploy the application archive on the web-server automatically.
 If the web-server doesn’t work, you should go through the web-server’s log file carefully.

 NetBeans recommends useful suggestions when you’re working on a project.
 For example, if you’re using if else else statement, NetBeans will recommend you to use the “switch” case statement instead of if else else.
 It can also convert the if else else statement to a switch statement or a foreach statement to lambda expressions automatically with a click of a button.
 Eclipse doesn’t display such recommendations.

-Netbeans ships with a powerful profile tool.
+Netbeans ships with a powerful profiler tool.
 Eclipse lets users install and use profiling plugins.
 It doesn’t have a profiler built-in.
 The Netbeans Profiler allows users to monitor the performance of SQL queries, memory usage, threads, etc. Netbeans lets users pause monitoring, take a snapshot of the collected data, reset the collected data, etc.